dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-profiles/impala-profile.md

 - Obtain keytab using kinit (kinit username@YOUR_REALM.YOUR_DOMAIN)
 - The keytab is valid for certain period after which you will need to run kinit again to renew validity of the keytab.

+### Instrumentation
+By default, the adapter will collect instrumentation events to help improve functionality and understand bugs.
+If you want to specifically switch this off, for instance, in a production environment, you can explicitly set the flag `usage_tracking: false` in your `profiles.yml` file.

 ## Installation and Distribution

 dbt's adapter for Apache Impala is managed in its own repository, [dbt-impala](https://github.com/cloudera/dbt-impala).
 To use it,